polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 ## Insert Keys in `service.rs`

-We have specify a local keystore with `KeyTypeId` to store app-specific sub-keys that are accessible by off-chain workers for signing transactions.
-But currently there is no sub-keys inside.
-We can add it in one of the following two ways.
+We have specified a local keystore with `KeyTypeId` to store app-specific keys that are accessible by the off-chain worker for signing transactions.
+But currently there are no keys inside.
+We can add keys in one of the following two ways.

 ### Development: Add the First User Key as App Subkey

-In development environment, you can add the first user key as the app sub-key.
-Update the `service.rs` as followed.
+In development environment, you can add the first user's (Alice's) key as the app sub-key.
+Update the `service.rs` as follows.

 **node/src/service.rs**